matthewbonadies/PrecisionPicksPGA/README.md

     - Contains all visualizations created throughout the project
 - `References`
     - Contains further supporting materials to help understand golf
+- `.gitattributes`
+    - Contains code to utilize Git LFS for tracking of large datasets
+- `.dev container`
+    - Code used by streamlit for public deployment of application
 - `src`
     - Contains the project source code